SifatSikder/my-git-cheat-sheet/README.md

 7. **git diff --staged** : difference of what is staged but not yet commited

-8. **git commit -m “[descriptive message]”** : commit your staged content as a new commit snapshot
+8. **git commit -m message** : commit your staged content as a new commit snapshot

-9. **git commit -am “[descriptive message]”** : commit your staged content as a new commit snapshot but this can only be used when all changed files are only modified files.
+9. **git commit -am message** : commit your staged content as a new commit snapshot but this can only be used when all changed files are only modified files.
 IF there are any newly created/deleted files then then this command will not run

 # BRANCHING & MERGING